-Commit Style
+Commit Style¶

 This project uses the Conventional Commits specification.
 All commits must follow this format.

-Where: - <type> — the type of change - <scope> — an optional scope (module or subsystem) in parentheses.
-Using a scope is recommended but not mandatory, for complex subsystems, the scope must be specified - <!> - if there are any breaking changes - <summary> — a short description of the change
+- <scope> — an optional scope (module or subsystem) in parentheses.
+Using a scope is recommended but not mandatory, for complex subsystems, the scope must be specified

 feat: New functionalityfix: Bug fixesperf: Performance optimizationsdocs: Documentation changesstyle: Code formatting onlyrefactor: Code restructuring without behavior changetest: Test additions or modificationschore: Build, CI, or maintenance tasks